 Out front, a Renaissance fountain holds aloft a statue of Constantine the Great, whose mother, St Helena, was credited with having discovered the fragments of the True Cross.

 Right behind Sainte-Croix, the chapel of Saint-Michel shelters in its basement an ossuary that houses bones of the nearby cemetery.
-On the banks of river Weiss, the Oberhof chapel, also known as Notre-Dame du Scapulaire, is classified as a historical monument as well.
+And on the banks of River Weiss, the Oberhof chapel, also known as Notre-Dame du Scapulaire, is classified as a historical monument as well.

-When it comes to Alsace, happening upon wine museums is what you would probably expect.
+When it comes to Alsace, stumbling upon wine museums is what you would probably expect.

 There may not be one in Kaysersberg itself, but in the nearby village of Kientzheim, you will find Musée du Vignoble et des Vins d’Alsace, located within the castle of the Saint-Etienne brotherhood.
 Wandering through its 300 m², you will come across a wine cellar with its vats, barrels, presses, and a transportable still, and learn all about the richness of regional viticulture.

-In Kaysersberg, walk in Verrerie d’Art for a unique glassblowing demonstration and wander among their spectacular collection of Lorraine glass.
-Then drop in Musée Historique de Kaysersberg to find some interesting Medieval weapons, Neolithic tools, and religious artefacts, including a wooden sculpture of Jesus on Palm Sunday and an Opening Virgin (Jul-Aug, free).
+In Kaysersberg, visit Verrerie d’Art for a unique glassblowing demonstration and wander among their spectacular collection of Lorraine glass.
+Then drop in Musée Historique de Kaysersberg to find some interesting Medieval weapons, Neolithic tools, and religious artifacts, including a wooden sculpture of Jesus on Palm Sunday and an Opening Virgin (Jul-Aug, free).